MLB Predictor

 - Predicts win probability, first-inning runs, and a few prop-style outcomes

-- Uses public game data and calibration checks rather than vibes
+- Publishes a public track record with calibration checks rather than vibes

 what I learned